olumpeter/web-projects/56-css-selectors/6a-simple-pseudo-class-example/README.md

 # Simple pseudo-class example

 Say that you want to make the first paragraph in an article larger and bold, you could use the <code>:first-child</code> pseudo-class selector — this will always target the first child element in the article.
 All pseudo-classes behave in this same kind of way.
 They target some bit of your document that is in a certain state, behaving as if you had added a class into your HTML.
-Other examples are <code>:last-child</code>, <code>:only-child<code>, and <code>:invalid</code>."
+Other examples are <code>:last-child</code>, <code>:only-child</code>, and <code>:invalid</code>."

 ## How you can access this live website